Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

 ## How it Works

 To learn more about how an xApp works, read the [Use cases](use-cases.md) and [Build your first xApp](build/first-xApp.md) articles.
+You can find ready-made examples of xApps in the [Cognigy GitHub](https://github.com/Cognigy/xApps/tree/main) repository.

 ## More Information